Lpages3/Wolf_Model_2024/README.md

     - Simulations of population size following the previous estimated data
     - Simulations of adaptive management according to the harvest rate

-- a R-script that count the mean of the number of failures from the different management methods to be in the objective.
+- a R-script that counts the mean of the number of failures from the different management methods to be in the objective.